begyyal/act_attach_issueno2comments/README.md

 - [Action's format including inputs.](https://github.com/begyyal/act_revise_comments/blob/master/action.yml)

+## Behavier

+- Revised commits take over original author, but the committer does not.
+- If execution to the same target is duplicated, comments that is prepended the prefix is skipped processing.

 ## Attention

-- Revised commits take over original author, but the committer does not.
 - This action replaces a original commit with a new commit,
   so duplicate commits, such as when pulling a processed branch to a not processed one.
-- If execution to the same target is duplicated, comments that is prepended the prefix is skipped processing.

 ## Example

 prefix -> #1
+from -> develop
+to -> feature/1

 ```
 7b88082 (HEAD -> feature/1, origin/feature/1) test2